kijun blog Reorder planning after Stocky

 Supplier lead time as a reorder input

 Supplier lead time is the quietest input in reorder planning and the one that breaks plans most often.
 The reorder point for any product is really a question about lead time: you have to reorder while the stock on hand still covers the days it takes the supplier to deliver.
 Working out that point for each product, and the inputs behind it, is its own task; see Shopify reorder points after Stocky.
 When a supplier runs late, a reorder point that looked safe turns into a stockout, because the buffer was sized for a delivery window the supplier did not hit.
 That is why reliability belongs in the plan, not just in your memory of which suppliers tend to slip.
 Tracking on-time delivery and typical lead time per supplier turns a vague sense of risk into a number you can build a buffer around.
 The admin records the purchase orders that hold this history, but it does not score suppliers for you, so the scoring is one more job that sits in the planning layer.
+Checking supplier lead time before each buy is the step that turns this input into action.

-Where a dedicated reorder planner may fit later
+Where a dedicated reorder planner fits

 What to do before August 31, 2026